 Through each phase of the project, the key messages and means of engagement will be regularly reviewed, refined and updated.
+Information that is currently in the public domain is outlined below.

 High level messaging

 The NSW Government is investing \$6 billion over the next four years to deliver more than 170 new and upgraded schools to support communities across NSW.
 In addition, a record \$1.3 billion is being spent on school maintenance over four years.
 This is the largest investment in public education infrastructure in the history of NSW.